wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/publishing-with-git.md

 		 1 file changed, 1 insertion(+)
 		 create mode 100644 index.html

-## <a id="Step4"></a>Step 4: Enable the website repository
+## <a id="Step4"></a>Enable the web site repository

-Perform the following steps to enable a Git repository for your website by using the Azure Management Portal:
+Perform the following steps to enable a Git repository for your web site.

-1. Login to the [Azure Management Portal].
+1. Log in to the [Azure Management Portal].

 2. Click the NEW button to create a new website for which you will enable a repository.